tetrateio/dmz-workshop/03-Security/README.md

 If you really want to dig into the details of how this worked, we can look into the `ServiceEntries` that were distributed across the global mesh.

 1. First change your kubecontext to the Public Cloud West cluster.
-Look at the `ServiceEntry` that was distirbued that facilitiated the Public Cloud -> DMZ communication using the `kubectl describe` command:
+Look at the `ServiceEntry`, that was distributed and facilitates the Public Cloud -> DMZ communication, using the `kubectl describe` command:
 ```bash
 kubectl describe se -n xcp-multicluster gateway-west-secure-$PREFIX-private-mesh
 ```

 ```yaml
 Spec:
   Endpoints: